chixodo-xyz/ipfs-denylist/README.md

 ## Implementation

->Follow this information to implement ipfs-denylist. #WIP
+>Follow this information to implement ipfs-denylist.

 1. Clone Repo to /usr/share/ipfs-denylist